Table of Contents

 Q: How does the insolvency of an insurance company affect outstanding claims?

-A: Fortunately, there is protection for both employers and employees when a Workers Compensation company becomes insolvent.
-The Insurance Commissioner oversees the conservation and liquidation of an insurance company in California under appointment of the courts.
+A: Fortunately, there is protection for both employers and employees when a workers' compensation insurer becomes insolvent.
+The Insurance Commissioner oversees the conservation and liquidation of California insurance companies under appointment of the courts.
 The Conservation and Liquidation Office (CLO) of the CDI is responsible for handling the details of conservation and liquidation.
-Because claim payments for workers compensation can be so crucial, CLO works very closely with the California Insurance Guarantee Association (CIGA) to help ensure timely payment of claims with no excessive time delays.
+Because the payment of workers' compensation claims is crucial, the CLO works very closely with the California Insurance Guarantee Association (CIGA) to help ensure the timely payment of claims.
 This helps to relieve the burden employers and employees experience when an insurance company becomes insolvent.
 CIGA acts as a safety net and guarantees that claim payments will continue to be made whether or not the insolvent insurance company's liquidated assets are enough to cover claims.
-For more information on conservation and liquidation process, contact the CDI through the information available in the "Talk to Us" section of this brochure.The "Resources" section of this brochure also contains contact information for CIGA.
+For more information on the conservation and liquidation process, contact the CDI through the information available in the "Talk to Us" section of this brochure.
+Also, the "Resources" section of this brochure contains contact information for CIGA.

 Q: What exactly is a dividend plan?

-A: A dividend plan is a type of rating plan that allows an employer to share in the profits of their Workers Compensation carrier, in the form of a dividend.
-Because the employer participates in the profits of the insurer, dividend plans are often referred to as participating policies of insurance.
-There are various types of dividend plans with different provisions and requirements.An employer interested in pursuing other options to prospective rating (please see the “Prospective Rating” paragraph under the “How Is Workers Compensation Premium Calculated?” section), should contact their broker-agent for discussion and further information.
+A: A dividend plan is a type of rating plan that allows an employer to share in the profits of its workers’ compensation insurer, in the form of a dividend.
+Because the employer participates in the profits of the insurer, dividend plans are often referred to as participating insurance policies.
+There are various types of dividend plans with different provisions and requirements.
+Under these types of plans, the payment of a dividend is typically contingent upon the profitability of the insurer, and may also be contingent upon the loss experience of a particular insured.
+An employer interested in pursuing other options to prospective rating (please see the “Prospective Rating” paragraph under the “How Is Workers’ Compensation Premium Calculated?” section), should contact its broker-agent for discussion and further information.
 All dividend plans must be submitted along with all other rating plan information to the CDI for approval.

-Q: Can an insurance broker-agent or insurance company guarantee the amount of a future Workers Compensation dividend?
+Q: Can an insurance broker-agent or insurance company guarantee the amount of a future workers’ compensation dividend?

-A: The California Code of Regulations (CCR) clearly states that broker-agents or insurance companies cannot guarantee or in any way promise the payment amount of future Workers Compensation dividends (see Title 10, Chapter 5, Subchapter 3, Article 9, Section 2505).
-A broker-agent or other company representative can provide past dividend payment amounts for illustration purposes, but the policyholder dividend statement cannot directly or indirectly imply the amount of future dividend payments.
-If an employer feels that a broker-agent or company representative is in any way misrepresenting their dividend plan, especially by directly or indirectly promising future dividend results, then they should contact the CDI immediately through the information provided in the “Talk to Us” section of this brochure.
+A: The California Code of Regulations (CCR) clearly states that broker-agents or insurance companies cannot guarantee or in any way promise the payment amount of future workers’ compensation dividends (see Title 10, Chapter 5, Subchapter 3, Article 9, Section 2504).
+A broker-agent, or other company representative, can provide past dividend payment amounts for illustration purposes, but the policyholder dividend statement cannot directly or indirectly imply the amount of future dividend payments.
+If an employer feels that a broker-agent or company representative is in any way misrepresenting its dividend plan, especially by directly or indirectly promising future dividend results, the employer should contact the CDI immediately through the information provided in the “Talk to Us” section of this brochure.